nodejs/node/doc/contributing/maintaining-cjs-module-lexer.md

   [doc/api/esm.md](https://github.com/nodejs/node/blob/master/doc/api/esm.md)
   to point to the updated version.

-* Generate a PR, adding the files in the deps/cjs-module-lexer that were modified.
+* Create a PR, adding the files in the deps/cjs-module-lexer that were modified.

 If updates are needed to cjs-module-lexer for Node.js, first PR